beckn/PULSE-Specification/docs/example-implementations/Generic-ODR-workflow.md

-## A Generic Workflow for a Decentralized Credit Application
+## A Generic Workflow for a Unified ODR service

 ### Overview